LetsCreateTogetherMC/create-together-bot/README.md

 DB_HOST = "<database-address>"
 ```
 \
-`USER_ROLE` would be the role required to be able to use the bot's commands\
 `PREFIX` would be the bot's prefix.
 Suggested value: `-`\
 `DB_HOST` should be set to `localhost`, if running locally